SteveCorbett/jsPdf-Dynamo/README.md

 template driven approach, it enables the separation of layout and formatting logic from the placement of data.

-jsPdf-Dynamo can be used with browser or NodeJs JavaScript or TypeScript applications.
+jsPdf-Dynamo can be used with browser or NodeJs applications written in JavaScript or TypeScript.

 Advantages of using jsPdf-Dynamo include: